 Fern printed tea towels make great gifts at the holidays and you can use this technique with just about any pretty foliage.

 I love using flour sack towels to wipe down the counters and dry pots and pans.
 They are very absorbent and really get the job done.
-Here’s a project that will turn the ordinary flour sack tea towel into a pretty decorative fern printed tea towels that you can proudly hang in the kitchen using craft paint and plants from your garden.
+Here's a project that will turn the ordinary flour sack towels into pretty decorative fern printed tea towels that you can proudly hang in the kitchen using craft paint and plants from your garden.

 - Flour sack tea towels

 - Plant materials - Flat leaves like ferns work best

 - Fabric Painting Medium